wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.4.2 – Released on 29 October 2024 =
+= 2.4.3 - Released on 1 January 2025 =

-* New: Compatible with the Latest WP 6.6.2 and WC 9.3.3
+* New: Compatibility with the side cart plugin.
-* New: Compatibility with Direct Checkout for WooCommerce plugin by QuadLayers
+* Fixes: Template layout fixes related to JS.
-* Fixes: Fixed console error on admin side.
+* New: Compatibility with the latest WP (6.7.1) and WC (9.4.3)